-1. 2001 System Agreement FERC Proceeding \$159 Million in Annual Benefits
+1. 2001 System Agreement FERC Proceeding \$180 Million in Benefits.

-In FERC Docket EL01-88-000, this Firm represented the Commission by filing a Complaint alleging that the production costs of the Entergy System Agreement were no longer in rough equalization and that they should be equalized.
+In FERC Docket EL01-88-000, this firm represented the Commission by filing a Complaint alleging that the production costs of the Entergy System Agreement were no longer in rough equalization and that they should be equalized.
 A FERC ALJ ruled in favor of the Commission's position in February 2004 and ordered adjustments to the allocation of production costs that could provide to ELI and EGSI-La ratepayers tens of millions in benefits in future years.
 The FERC affirmed many of the findings of the ALJ and ordered a remedy that will particularly remedy the undue discrimination.
 The matter is on appeal to the D.C.
 Circuit seeking additional remedies.
 Entergy estimates Louisiana ratepayers of ELL would benefit by approximately \$59 million for the 2006 test year, as EGSI-La customers would benefit by approximately \$100 million.
-These are annual amounts that will fluctuate every year depending on natural gas prices.
+Entergy customers have benefitted from the remedy by hundreds of millions of dollars.

-2. Cajun Electric Power Cooperative: \$204.9 Million in Benefits
+2. Cajun Electric Power Cooperative: \$204.9 Million in Benefits.

 Stone Pigman acted as Special Counsel in the Commission's investigation of Cajun's investment in the River Bend Nuclear Power Plant and the Commission's analysis of Cajun's rates.
 The Commission disallowed Cajun's investment in the River Bend plant, and ordered that Cajun reduce its rates by \$30,230,000 (approximately a 10% decrease).
 This lowered Cajun's rates to its members from approximately 54 mills to 48.6 mills.
 In December, 1994 Cajun filed for Chapter 11 relief under the United States Bankruptcy Code.
 Subsequently, rates were reduced to approximately 40 mills.
-Stone Pigman has acted as Special Counsel to the Commission in the Cajun bankruptcy proceedings, all associated adversary proceedings and the Commission's investigation related to the competing bankruptcy plans of reorganization.
+Stone Pigman has acted as Special Counsel to the Commission's investigation related to the competing bankruptcy plans of reorganization.
 These efforts resulted in approximately \$195 million in refunds and hundreds of millions of dollars of ratepayer savings in lower rates.